Annual Conference: Communicating Process Architectures

-35th WoTUG conference on concurrent and parallel programming, will take place
+the 40th.
+WoTUG conference on concurrent and parallel systems, takes place from

 WoTUG provides a forum for the discussion and promotion of concurrency ideas,